Find Grad Schools

 23 Yearly Graduations

 East Carolina University is the 3rd most popular school in the nation for students seeking a graduate certificate in english language & literature.
 Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
 During the most recent year for which we have data, 23 people received their graduate certificate in english language & literature from ECU.
-Around 52% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+Of these students, 89% were women and 32% were members of underrepresented racial-ethnic groups.

 22 Yearly Graduations